clj-easy/graal-docs/README.md

 ## Startup performance on macOS

 @borkdude noticed [slower startup times for babashka on macOS when using GraalVM v20](https://github.com/oracle/graal/issues/2136).
+He elaborated in the @graalvm channel on Clojurians Slack:

+> The issue only happens with specific usages of certain classes that are somehow related to security, urls and whatnot.
+So not all projects will hit this issue.

+> Maybe it's also related to enabling the SSL stuff.
+Likely, but I haven't tested that hypothesis.

 The Graal team closed the issue with the following absolutely reasonable rationales:

 - > I don't think we can do much on this issue.
 The problem is the inefficiency of the Apple dynamic linker/loader.
 - > Yes, startup time is important, but correctness can of course never be compromised.